littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v? (?/?/?) - Backend Cleanup and Inter-Compatibility -??

 v5.4 (03/14/23) - Canis Minor (3.7) Update
 -Fixed what was needed for compatibility with Stellaris 3.7 (Canis Minor) -Updated compat version number.